abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 ) { ... }
 ```

 Now let's create the `JsonQueryBinder` class to get it working.
-It needs to implement `IModelBinder` interface with a single method.
-The steps we need to take is:
+It needs to implement `IModelBinder` interface.
+The steps we need to follow are:

 - Get raw JSON from the request.

-  `ModelBindingContext` contains `ValueProvider` for retrieving values from the request, if it's not enough, you can also use `HttpContext` and work the request directly.
+  `ModelBindingContext` contains `ValueProvider` for retrieving values from the request, if it's not enough, you can also use `HttpContext` and work on the request directly.
 - Turn it into a useful type.

-  We deserialize it with [System.Text.Json][system_text_json], which is available for all .NET versions, but you could can't go wrong with [Json.NET][json_net], either.
+  We deserialize it with [System.Text.Json][system_text_json], which is available for all .NET versions, but you can't go wrong with [Json.NET][json_net], either.

 - Validate it ([later](#utilizing-asp.net-core's-validation-tools)).
 - Accept / reject the result.